Are law students confident in marking criteria and assessment practices?

 How Student Voice Analytics helps you

-• Compare like-for-like across Law and other CAH areas, and by demographics, to target where tone is most negative.
+• Compare like-for-like across Law and other CAH areas, and by demographics, so you can target where tone is most negative first.

 • Export concise, anonymised summaries for programme teams and boards, including representative comments and year-on-year movement.